AbdulHamidRumman/Python-projects/Task_Distribution/README.md

 3. Set the value of total number of students:

     ```python
-    n = 60  # Total number of students is 60
+    N = 60  # Total number of students is 60
     ```
 4. Set excel file name (Here 'ques_data.xlsx' was used):